Vanilla-Renewed-Team/Vanilla-Renewed/README.md

 Sildur's Shaders is an extension of the GLSL shader mod for Minecraft, now part of Optifine.
 Vibrant shaders completely revamps the lighting system of Minecraft and adds advanced effects like volumetric lighting, bloom, ambient occlusion and reflections.
 While still maintaining high performance.

+All of the aforementioned shaders rely on optifine.

 I hope you enjoy your time with better vanilla and thank you for checking it out!
-If you have any questions or suggestions be sure to post them here or message me on discord Xanthus#3862
+If you have any questions or suggestions be sure to post them here or message me on discord Xanthus#3862 or email me on Xanthus58@protonmail.com